Val Guest

 Val Guest (born Valmond Maurice Grossman; 11 December 1911 – 10 May 2006) was an English film director and screenwriter.
-Beginning as a writer (and later director) of comedy films, he is best known for his work for Hammer, for whom he directed 14 films, and science fiction films.
+Beginning as a writer (and later director) of comedy films, he is best known for his work for Hammer, for whom he directed 14 films, and for his science fiction films.
 He enjoyed a long career in the film industry from the early 1930s until the early 1980s.

 Early life and career

-Guest was born to John Simon Grossman and Julia Ann Gladys Emanuel in Maida Vale, London.
+Guest was born to John Simon Grossman and Julia Ann Gladys Emanuel in Sutherland Avenue in Maida Vale, London.
 He later changed his name to Val Guest (officially in 1939).
 His father was a jute broker, and the family spent some of Guest's childhood in India before returning to England.
 His parents divorced when he was young, but this information was kept from him.
 Instead he was told that his mother had died.
 He was educated at Seaford College in Sussex, but left in 1927 and worked for a time as a bookkeeper.

 Guest's initial career was as an actor, appearing in productions in London theatres.
 He also appeared in a few early sound film roles, before he left acting and began a writing career.